Gross Motor Skills: Fun Movement Games for Active Kids

 black and white high contrast stimulation cards for babies newborns free printable

-This free printable set of black and white cards for babies includes 12 different high contrast images.
+This printable set of black and white cards for babies includes 12 different high contrast images.
 Plus, tape them together to make them stand up on their own.

 Make sure that you are allowing your baby to view them at a close distance.
 Remember, everything gets very blurry after 12-15 inches away from them!